Gary W. Cole, MD, FAAD

 Rubbing the face tends to irritate the reddened skin.
 Some cosmetics and hair sprays may also aggravate redness and swelling.

 Facial products such as soap, moisturizers, and sunscreens should be free of alcohol or other irritating ingredients.
 Moisturizers should be applied very gently after any topical medication has dried.
-When going outdoors, sunscreens with an SPF of 15 or higher are needed.
+When going outdoors, sunscreens with an SPF of 50 are needed.

 Viewers share their comments